niccolofanton/image-trail-shader/README.md

 # Image Trail Shader

-An advanced trail shader implementation built with React Three Fiber and WebGL post-processing to create visual persistence effects.
+Trail shader implementation built with React Three Fiber and WebGL post-processing to create visual persistence effects.

 ## How It Works